marco-schmidt/am/README.md

 ./am --add-volume /home/johndoe/movies --set-validator MovieValidator
 ```

-Have am scan the new volume, run exiftool on files, create some hash values:
+The previous call just added a single record about a new volume to the database.
+Now have am scan that new volume, run exiftool on files, create some hash values:
 ```
 ./am
 ```